-This chicken and sweet potato soup will last for 4 to 5 days in the refrigerator.
+This chicken and sweet potato soup will last for 4 to 5 days in the refrigerator in an airtight container.
 Store it in a clean and dry air-tight container.

 It is also freezer-friendly!
 You can store it in the freezer for about 4 months.
-Reheat it in a pan over the stovetop or microwave until nice and warm and serve it again.
+Thaw and reheat it in a pan over the stovetop or microwave until nice and warm and serve it again.

 You Might Also Like

 - 1 pound boneless skinless chicken breasts (500 g, rinsed)

 To Make The Soup

 - ½ cup chopped onions